31. Glossary

 A

 sublime.Regionobject represents a contiguous “area” within a Buffer.
 A Region object contains 2 Point valuesaandbindicating the beginning and ending of the Region.
-In true Python style, the 2nd Point contains the Buffer character offset of the character just after the last character in the Region.A Region can represent:
+In true Python style, the 2nd Point contains the Buffer character offset of the character just after the last character in the Region, thus enabling those two values to be used in slice operations if/when the buffer is represented as a Python string.A Region can represent:

 a single selection Region (where the ordering of

-aandbare important), orsimply an area of the text buffer, where ordering is generally ignored.
+aandbare important), orsimply an area of the text Buffer, where ordering is generally ignored.

 If

 b==a, the Region is empty.
+Ifa<b, then the caret is shown on the right side of the Region.
 Ifb<a, then the caret is shown on the left side of the Region.
-This has an impact on changing the selection Region with up- and down-arrow keys.- Resource File
+This has an impact on how the selected text area is changed when Shift-Up and Shift-Down arrow keys are used within the text being edited.- Repository

 A Package Resource file is any special file the Sublime Text uses.
 Examples: